 Biography

-In 2023, Mr. DeSanto was named to the Legal Intelligencer’s “Lawyers on the Fast Track” list.
-Since 2018, Mr. DeSanto has been selected by Pennsylvania Super Lawyers as a Rising Star (an honor reserved for 2.5% of lawyers in Pennsylvania), as selected by his peers based on his professional achievements.
-Mr. DeSanto authored a chapter of a course handbook published by the Practising Law Institute on March 1, 2018, for the 23rd Annual Consumer Financial Services Institute titled Chapter 57: The Impact of Payment Card II on Class Action Litigation & Settlements (ISBN Number: 9781402431005).
+Every year from 2018-2025, Mr. DeSanto has been named a Rising Star by Pennsylvania Super Lawyers (a distinction reserved for only 2.5% of lawyers in Pennsylvania) based on his professional achievements.
+Mr. DeSanto was also named to the Legal Intelligencer’s “Lawyers on the Fast Track” list.
+On numerous occasions, Mr. DeSanto has spoken on panels related to consumer class action litigation.
+Further, Mr. DeSanto authored a chapter of a course handbook published by the Practising Law Institute for the 23rd Annual Consumer Financial Services Institute, titled Chapter 57: The Impact of Payment Card II on Class Action Litigation & Settlements.

 Prominent Judgments and Settlements